yodrew/darkroomretreat/manuscript/protocol.md

     You can also do this in the middle of a regular day to rapidly collect yourself, to feel centered and in your body again.
 It is restful for the eyes.
 It is actually an old practice from hygiene called "palming".

     I used to do it for hours, even days.
 This was way too much.
-You can read the trouble I got into for this in my [____6-day retreat____](http://darkroomretreat.com/reports/6-day-retreat).
+You can read the trouble I got into for this in my [____6-day retreat____](/reports/6-day-retreat).
 Increasingly clear images of a subjective nature play on the "screen" of darkness.
 In other words, the images are coming from the mind.
 At first, I found this fascinating.
 Then it became torturous and nightmarish.
 At first, it seemed meaningless.
 Now I think it reflects what is repressed or denied in oneself.
 But this is nothing to indulge or dismiss.
 The unconscious will tell us what we need to know of it.

 In a retreat, focus on darkness like this for just 5-10 minutes, concentrating on it a moment to steady yourself.
 Then...

 - Move attention into your gut to feel the movement of breathing.
 This is always safe, a shelter from the storm sometimes raging in the mind.
 I can calmly hang out there for hours while lying down, palpating the motion of breathing.
 Just the in-and-out of my belly where natural breathing occurs (not in the chest).
 - Then put attention on the pulse, sometimes feeling for it in the heart.
 From sensation to feeling is not very far.
 I heard from [____Arnaud Desjardins____](http://arnauddesjardinsdvds.com), a great master of Advaita, that eventually, one can put attention in the heart as pure feeling.
 - Swallowing and blinking provide further variety to the show.
 The tongue normally rests against the roof of the mouth.
 Of course, if you are congested and must breathe through your mouth, this is impossible.
 - Many have reported occasionally seeing unusual lights and images.
 These have a highly real, objective quality.
 It is bracing, awesome, compelling.
 Vaulted ceilings often figure into this scenery, sometimes low, dark, and grey or brown; sometimes high, airy, lit, and colored.
 Some consider these hallucinations.
-Darkness impresses me as a waking portal to the dreamworld, also called [____dreamtime____](http://darkroomretreat.com/darkness-conjecture/dreamtime) or [____timespace____]().
+Darkness impresses me as a waking portal to the dreamworld, also called [____dreamtime____](/darkness-conjecture/dreamtime) or [____timespace____]().

-## experience {#experience}
+## experience

 Reports of retreatants reveal patterns of experience.
 Resting in darkness affects the foundations of life.

-### time {#time}
+### time

 Many of us in darkness have experienced a strange compulsion to know what time it is.
 It feels like an addictive craving, even mild panic, though obviously absurd.
 Darkness gives the best possible opportunity to withdraw from it by avoiding finding out.